-Water-Saving Technology Can Help Homeowners Save Cash
+Water-Saving Technology Can Help Homeowners Conserve Water and Save Cash

 The simplest method for conserving water is to turn off the tap whenever possible.